blainsmith/blainsmith.com/_posts/2015-09-16-hot-require-node-modules.md

 title: 'Hot "require" Node Modules'
 image: /assets/article_images/require-node-modules.jpg
 ---
-Under normal circumstances when writing node apps all dependancies and code are packaged in the repo and deployed.
-Modifying any part of the app requires you to deploy again and rebooting the server.
+Under normal circumstances when writing node apps all dependencies and code are packaged in the repo and deployed.
+Modifying any part of the app requires you to deploy again and reboot the server.
 However, I needed a way to [hot require](https://en.wikipedia.org/wiki/Hot_swapping) javascript code and execute it while the app was running so there would not be any downtime.
 I was able to achieve this using node core's [modules API](https://nodejs.org/api/modules.html) to fetch a string of javascript from a database and execute it within the context of my node app.

 Lets say we have a collection in our database with an entry that looks like the following: